arangodb/docs/3.11/analyzers.md

 using `[*]` as a suffix for a field in the index definition.
 Primitive values other than strings are indexed as-is.

-Analyzers can not process objects as a whole.
+Analyzers cannot process objects as a whole.
 However, you can work with individual object attributes.
 You can use inverted indexes and Views to index specific object attributes or sub-attributes, or index all sub-attributes with the `includeAllFields` option enabled.
 Each non-object value is handled as described above.
 Sub-objects in arrays can be indexed, too (with limitations).
 However, only primitive values are added to the index.
-Arrays and objects can not be searched for as a whole.
+Arrays and objects cannot be searched for as a whole.

 Also see:
 - [`SEARCH` operation](aql/operations-search.html) on how to query indexed